Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Bath Spa University

-Bath Spa University is a public university in Bath, England, known for its strong focus on creativity, arts, humanities, and professional education.
-It offers undergraduate and postgraduate programs in business, creative arts, education, social sciences, and technology.
-The university is recognized for creative courses, supportive learning environment, and career-focused education, especially in arts, design, media, and education.
+Bath Spa University, established in 1975, is a dynamic public university in the historic city of Bath, UK, celebrated for its strong emphasis on creativity, arts, humanities, and professional education.
+Offering undergraduate and postgraduate programs in business, creative arts, education, social sciences, and technology, it is especially renowned for its career-focused courses in arts, design, media, and education.
+With a supportive learning environment and excellent location in a UNESCO World Heritage city, Bath Spa provides international students with inspiring surroundings and strong career prospects for the September 2026 intake.

 Learn More